-- In Charles Stross' Saturn's Children, robots have "soul chips", which contain not their personalities, per se, but a recording of their experiences and thoughts, so if one were to wear someone else's soul chip, one to some extent wears that other robot's personality as well.
+- Charles Stross's Saturn's Children: Robots have "soul chips", which contain a recording of their experiences and thoughts, so if they were to wear someone else's soul chip, they would wear that other robot's personality as well.

 - On Star Trek: The Next Generation, Data eventually acquires an emotion chip.
 This doesn't immediately solve every problem he's had with relating to humans up to this point, unfortunately - he still gets confused by a lot of things, and occasionally has trouble dealing with the emotional impact of various situations.
 So much so that one of the Star Trek Novels has him ordered to have it removed.